SUSPENSION TUNING MODULE (STM)

 VEHICLE INPUT Data

-The Pitch Inertia of the Sprung Mass is automatically calculated out of a generic x-distance deduction of the Steiner Part of the Unsprung Masses relative to the Center of Gravity of the overall Vehicle Pitch Inertia. |
+The Pitch Inertia of the Sprung Mass is automatically calculated based on a generic x-distance deduction of the Steiner part of the Unsprung Masses relative to the Center of Gravity of the overall Vehicle Pitch Inertia. |

 ROAD INPUT SIGNAL